Philanthropy and Systems Change – a North West Philanthropy Network Event

 TCS recently helped to coordinate a roundtable for funders, philanthropists, advisers and others in the philanthropy ecosystem to explore the topic of systems change and philanthropy.

-Kawika set some context around Systems Change sharing frameworks such as The Place-based Funder Toolbox which considers funding on a continuum from “generosity” to “social justice.”
-He discussed his experience at the Centre for Social Justice which works with local and grassroots charities to uncover models for change that can be replicated nationally or in different environments.
-He shared the example of All Child which is now launching in Wigan following a model that started in Harlem, New York and was developed in West London.
+Kawika set some context around Systems Change sharing frameworks such as the Funder Role Continuum, which describes the different ways funders can enact systems change but with a place-based lens.
+He discussed his experience at the CSJ which works with local and grassroots charities to uncover social interventions that can either be replicated nationally or whose evidence can underpin national reforms or inspire other organisations to adjust their provision.
+He shared the example of All Child which launched in Wigan this month following a model that started in 2011 in Harlem, New York, and was developed in the UK in West London in 2016.

 LocalMotion’s approach is rooted in the lived experience of those living in poverty in Oldham and aims to tackle systemic economic issues behind poverty in the region.
 John talked about their interventions moving people ‘from crisis to hope.’
 Initiatives include embedding staff into Job Centres who can work with those not ready for employment by looking at options such as volunteering as well as working with employers to build flexible, inclusive recruitment processes.